11 Simple Daily Habits People Do Wrong (Without Realizing It)

 What to do:

 If you wear makeup and don’t wash it off before breaking a sweat, you’re not doing your skin any favors.
-Makeup debris remains in the saturates the pores during a workout session, which can trigger or exacerbate breakouts.
+Makeup debris settles in, saturating the pores during a workout session.
+In turn, it can trigger or exacerbate breakouts.

 What to do: